 Fletcher Williams III is a sculptor and painter whose works utilize discarded wood, automotive paint, plant fibers, synthetic fibers, and metal.
 For Williams, these materials provide a language useful for illustrating transformations in social and cultural landscapes.
 He often includes Southern Hip-Hop motifs and African symbolism and artistic practices to create works reflective of human transformation, preservation, and deconstruction in the American South.
 Upon returning to Charleston, S.C. in 2013, he began using his practice to speak against social injustices afflicting the local African American community.

 A lot of talented artist are known for doing one thing and doing that one thing very well.
-Charleston based artist that come to mind, in that regard, would be people like Jonathan Green or Nathan Durfee.
+Charleston-based artist that comes to mind, in that regard, would be people like Jonathan Green or Nathan Durfee.
 You seem to purposely buck that trend by floating back and forth between different types of mediums for almost every exhibition.
 Is it a conscious effort or something you’re just compelled to do?

 The city of North Charleston doesn’t get nearly the same amount of credit for the work within the arts community as their southern sister city, however, North Charleston seems to be developing a reputation for being a more contemporary art type of place than others in the state.
 You recently worked with the North Charleston Cultural Arts Department on your latest exhibition, do you find to be the case or am I off with my assumption?